k0rventen/smartcity/README.md

 ### Configuration adjustements

 The same boilerplate file is deployed to every arduino.
 The logic is the same everywhere, the arduino fetches the sensors and uploads their data to the cloud through an LoRa gateway.
 The only difference between each Arduino is which sensors are connected and on which pin.

-This is the configuration currently is use in the model :
+This is the configuration currently is use in the model in `header.hpp`.
 ```c
 int UltrasonicSensors[] = {2,3,4};
 int HallSensors[] = {6,7,8,2,3,5};